ruppo-912116/ruppo-912116/README.md

 - 🔭 I’m currently working on: pdf editor as a full stack developer
 - 🌱 I’m currently learning: e2e testing
-- 👯 I’m looking to collaborate on: [N/A
+- 👯 I’m looking to collaborate on: nothing currently
 - 🤔 I’m looking for help with: N/A
 - 💬 Ask me about: any topics you like to discuss on
 - 📫 How to reach me: via linkedin url